Coder-RG/blog/docs/about.markdown

 Hey There!

-Myself Rishabh Goel and I am the author of all the posts on this blog.
+Myself Rishabh Goel, I am the author of all posts on this blog.
 I find Reinforcement Learning very interesting and decided to document my journey through a blog.
 Learning-by-teaching is a famous concept and it might just help someone along the way.
 Hope you found this blog helpful.